 For those who want to explore Hong Kong in-depth, start with a book on the Opium Wars.

 Then add some background to your reading with Steve Tsang’s A Modern History of Hong Kong.
-After that jump into one of the many books about the pro-democracy movement I have listed here.
-I also loved The Impossible City by Karen Cheung, which will give you a look at the major social issues facing Hong Kong today.
+After that, jump into one of the many books about the pro-democracy movement I have listed here.
+I also loved The Impossible City by Karen Cheung, which looks at the major social issues facing Hong Kong today.

 The ones that will help you understand the city and culture better include The Borrowed, Ghost Forest, and On Java Road.

-For those wanting to take understand Hong Kong’s colonial past, try The Piano Teacher for a look at the war years and Gweilo for the 1950s.
-Tai-Pan is a flawed novel, but it will give you a sense of the first year of the British colony and Noble House, equally flawed, takes place during the 1960s and covers the rise of Hong Kong as the business center of Asia.
+For those wanting to understand Hong Kong’s colonial past, try The Piano Teacher for a look at the war years and Gweilo for the 1950s.
+Tai-Pan is a flawed novel, but it does give you a sense of the first year of the British colony.
+Noble House, equally flawed, takes place during the 1960s and covers the rise of Hong Kong as the business center of Asia.

 Books on the Opium War

-To understand Hong Kong, you need to first understand the Opium War—why it was fought and how it led to the British colonizing Hong Kong.
-For the Chinese government, the Opium War was a great humiliation and the return of Hong Kong to China was seen as rectifying that humiliation.
+To understand Hong Kong, you have to understand the Opium War — why it was fought, and how it handed Hong Kong to the British.
+For China, that war was a national humiliation.
+The return of Hong Kong in 1997 was seen as finally erasing it.
+That resentment still shapes everything.

 1. Imperial Twilight: The Opium War and the End of China’s Last Golden Age